 I find this is a really micro difference that there is, but it’s a difference anyway.
 The other thing, Oh, the other thing that I really liked with StreamYard that Restream doesn’t have is yes, you can add your overlays and yes, you can change the colour of, you know, some of your banners, but with StreamYard, you can actually set up different colour scheme.

-So this one, as you can see is a bit of a moodier, darker blue colour that I have with these banners.
+This one, as you can see is a bit of a moodier, darker blue colour that I have with these banners.
 If I go to brand one, I’ve got this yellow colour scheme, right?
-So you can have different colour schemes already pre-setup, right?
+You can have different colour schemes already pre-setup, right?

 I have a virtual background.
 Personally, I don’t use green screen because it’s a lot of work and I just don’t have the emotional energy to commit, to getting a green screen to look amazing.
 But you have this ability within StreamYard, it’s in the settings option and you can see there’s this green screen option here.

 And you can upload your own virtual background or you can use some of their ones here.
-So that is what’s available in StreamYard.
+That is what’s available in StreamYard.
 Oh, so the other thing that StreamYard has is they have guest authentication.

-So what does that even mean?
-So with both of StreamYard and Restream, you can add guests and they don’t have to actually log into anything in order to join the broadcast, but you can.
+What does that even mean?
+With both of StreamYard and Restream, you can add guests and they don’t have to actually log into anything in order to join the broadcast, but you can.

 And this then allows you if they are, have been misbehaving to ban them.
-So you can kick them off the stream anyway, but you can have extra power to actually ban them if you force your guests to authenticate before they log in.
+You can kick them off the stream anyway, but you can have extra power to actually ban them if you force your guests to authenticate before they log in.

 And this is another feature that StreamYard has that Restream doesn’t have.
-So that is essentially a wrap of the features that StreamYard has.
-So they have the ability to private chat to guests, to kind of arrange your layout a little bit more, they’ve got multiple brand colours that you can kind of set up.
+That is essentially a wrap of the features that StreamYard has.
+They have the ability to private chat to guests, to kind of arrange your layout a little bit more, they’ve got multiple brand colours that you can kind of set up.

 They’ve also got green screens and they’ve got guests authentication as well.
-So those are the differences in StreamYard.
+Those are the differences in StreamYard.
 Now, the big question that I guess you’re asking is which one is better?